 Not everyone with ADHD will experience the sweeping effect of exercise that Jackson did.
 And I would have never suggested he abruptly quit taking his medication, especially the antidepressant.
-His experience begs the question of whether exercise can replace Ritalin or Adderall or Wellbutrin, and, for the vast majority of cases, I would say the answer is no. At least not in the way James Blumenthal, Ph.D., and his colleagues at Duke University showed that exercise can stand in for Zoloft in treating those with depression.
+His experience begs the question of whether exercise can replace Ritalin or Adderall or Wellbutrin, and, for the vast majority of cases, I would say the answer is no. At least not in the way James Blumenthal, Ph.D., and his colleagues at Duke University showed that exercise can stand in for Zoloft in treating those with a mood disorder.

 Yet there is something instructive in Jackson’s motivation for discontinuing his medication.
 I think he felt out of control, knowing that he was smart enough to succeed but unable to make it happen.
-Constant frustration can lead to feelings of demoralization, and, in Jackson’s case, this fed his depression and anxiety.
+Constant frustration can lead to feelings of demoralization, and, in Jackson’s case, this fed his mood disorder.
 For him, taking medication created a sense of dependency, exacerbating those feelings.
 Conversely, getting into a running routine provided a sense of control over his inner self-his mood, his anxiety, his focus.
 For the first time in his life, he felt like he could steer his own future.
 He used running as his medicine.

 Engage the Brain